-Vicky and her staff offer regular tours throughout the day to visitors and in-house guests to learn about everything the farm has to offer.
+The farm staff offer regular tours throughout the day to visitors and in-house guests to learn about everything the farm has to offer.

 But nothing beats actually eating the food at the Farm.
 Everything is organic and produced on-site – and is absolutely DELICIOUS!
 The mango and pesto dips served with all the meals is like nothing I’ve ever had before, the bread is so fresh and the salads are topped with vibrant flowers.
+Yum yum yum!

 Bohol Bee Farm also has a gorgeous relaxed coffee lounge and bar to relax in.
 We really enjoyed the produce shop and ended up buying so many goodies (the honey is a winner) and locally made toiletries until our hearts were content.
 Our suitcases were bulging when we left Bohol Bee Farm!